-Three-times-a-year for more than a decade, practitioners from around country and outside of the U.S. gather to attend the highly-praised Medication Safety Intensive (MSI) workshop.
-This unique two-day program led by ISMP faculty and other selected medication safety experts is designed to help you substantially enhance your effectiveness in meeting today’s medication safety challenges.
+Three-times-a-year, for more than a decade, practitioners from the US and around the world attend the highly praised Medication Safety Intensive (MSI) workshop.
+Although the recent pandemic has brought a halt to our in-person meetings, we strongly believe in the value of shared learning for advancing medication safety.
+To that end, we are excited to announce our new Virtual MSI session, and NOW is the time to attend!
+As before, this unique two-day program will be led by ISMP faculty and is designed to help you enhance your effectiveness in meeting today’s medication safety challenges.

-Whether you are a pharmacist or nurse leader, a physician or dedicated safety officer, from an inpatient facility, or an outpatient setting, our faculty will challenge you to look at your organization through the eyes of the world’s leading safety experts and regulatory agencies, focusing efforts on medication-related issues that impact patient safety.
-You will engage in group discussions, participate in hands-on practice in error analysis and behavior identification, evaluate latent and active failures related to medication errors, learn how to effectively select high-leverage strategies, and use data to help sustain safety efforts within your organization.
+Whether you are a pharmacist or nurse leader, a physician or dedicated safety officer, from an inpatient facility, or an ambulatory setting, novice or experienced practice leader, our faculty will challenge you to see your organization through the eyes of leading safety experts, focusing targeted efforts on medication-related issues that impact patient safety.
+During this virtual program you will engage in group discussions, participate in hands-on practice in error analysis, evaluate latent and active failures related to medication errors, learn how to effectively select high-leverage strategies, identify risk before errors cause harm, and use data to help sustain safety efforts within your organization.

-Practitioners in acute care with responsibility for medication safety oversight including:
+Practitioners with responsibility for medication safety oversight including: